dsbowen/Hemlock/docs_md/tutorial/first_project.md

 You may be propted to choose a 'kernel' when you open `blackboard.ipynb`.
 If so, choose 'my-first-project' (in general, your project name).

 If you aren't prompted to choose a kernel, manually change the kernel to 'my-first-project'.
-At the top of the notebook click Kernel >> Change kernel >> my-first-project.
+At the top of the notebook click `Kernel >> Change kernel >> my-first-project`.

 Run the first cell (Shift + Enter) to set up the environment and application context.
-It's not important right now to understand exactly what it does.
+It's not important to what it does right now.

 Now, create your first hemlock page.
 In a new code cell below the first one, enter the following: